sowmyakth/measure_cg_bias/notebooks/README.md

 We add emission lines to the disk spectra of 50 catsim galaxies and measure the difference in cg bias and conclude that is does varu the bias significantly.

+# CRG_test_results
+Test galsim.ChromaticRealGalaxy on reference and catsim galaxies to verify that chromatic features are reproduced. we test CRG with true and polynomial SED and in the presence of noise

+# AEGIS_cg_results.ipynb
+Results from CG bias analysis of galaxies in AEGIS catalog with galsim.ChromaticRealGalaxy

+# show_gal
+Shows galaxy with CG used in CG bias analysis.
+The notebook doesn't show CG bias computations, but provides visuals of galaxies in the analysis.